First steps with Frequency MOCsΒΆ

 from mocpy import FrequencyMOC

-We use a file from the Cassini/RPWS/HFR database.
+We use a fits built from a file from the Cassini/RPWS/HFR database.
 This radio instrument has a configurable spectral sampling.
-The data file is a level 2 data file, containing the centers and widths of each spectral bin.

 [2]: